SurajMotwani1306/angular-datatable-sm/projects/angular-datatable-sm/README.md

   };
 ```

-or you can try it with json file importing in service file as well: #JSON_PATH
+or you can try it with json file importing in service file as well: <a href="https://github.com/SurajMotwani1306/angular-datatable-sm/blob/main/projects/angular-datatable-sm/src/lib/assets/json/data.json">JSON Link</a>

 ## Author
 You can contact me via. mail for any modiciations/updations for this package.